prjemian/cmd_response/doc/source/basic_example.rst

 >>> ?rate
 4030

-The the main loop of the program is starting every 248 microseconds now (:math:`1/4030`) as the sketch collects two analog signals and periodically averages their values.
+The main loop of the program is starting every 0.248 milliseconds now (:math:`1/4030`) as the sketch collects two analog signals and periodically averages their values.